 Rocky Mountain Chocolate Factory used to be one of our go-to date night stops when Paul and I were in law school.
 We would choose a treat (often an apple pie caramel apple) and split it for dessert.

-So when I was thinking about a dessert to include for Colorado Week in my American Eats series where I'm sharing well-known foods from each state, one state at a time, I decided I needed to share these Rocky Mountain Avalanche Bars.
+So when I was thinking about a dessert to include for Colorado Week in my American Eats series where I'm sharing well-known foods from each state, one state at a time, I decided I needed to share a copycat recipe for these Rocky Mountain Avalanche Bars, which are one of their most popular treats.

 They are a fan-favorite item sold at the Rocky Mountain Chocolate Factory stores and with the combination of peanut butter, white chocolate, rice krispies, and marshmallows, it's easy to see why!